manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 # Using UUIDs in SQLite

+SQLite does not support UUID's by default, but with a bit of tweaking it is certainly possible.
+I'll explain how to bring UUIDs to SQLite and how to use them as as primary keys for a table - with all the small steps it took me to get there.

+## Why use UUIDs?

 I recently had the idea to shard some data over multiple SQLite databases, but still run analytical queries accross all databases.
+As an example, think one database per customer, but one big offline database to figure out how many blog posts were written per user.
 To do that, I need to merge some tables in one big database, which is easy enough when all databases share the same schema.
-However, having serial, autoincrementing primary keys would lead to conflicts when merging the data.
+However, having autoincrementing integer primary keys would lead to conflicts when merging the data, since each database would have the same incrementing IDs.
 A bit of an annoyance.

-## UUID to the rescue

-Using UUID primary keys can help, they are unique accross all databases.
-They take a bit more space than just integers, but this doesn't concern us yet.
-Unfortunately, SQLite doesn't support UUID's out of the box, but I found a notable entry in the changelog:
+Using UUID primary keys could help, because they are unique accross all databases.
+They take a bit more space than just integers, but this doesn't concern us now.

+## Getting started (on Mac OS)

+While researching the topic, I discovered this entry in the SQLite changelog:

 ```txt
 2020-01-22 (3.31.0):
 - Added the uuid.c extension module implementing functions for processing RFC-4122 UUIDs.
 ```

-## Testing it on Mac OS

 The [extension](https://sqlite.org/src/file/ext/misc/uuid.c) mentions a `uuid()` function in SQLite.
 But because the pre-installed version of SQLite on Mac OS is pretty outdated, we first need to install a more current version.